googlearchive/workbox-microsite/src/get-started/npm-script.md

 # NPM Script

+If you already have a build process based on npm scripts

 Use npm and `workbox-build` to build a precaching service worker.
 Simply install the module then cut and paste the code sample.

+It's for developers who already have a build process that's based on npm scripts, and for those developers, chaining in a call to workbox-cli (which will read in a saved config) is an easy way to get started.

 1. [Install Node.js](https://nodejs.org/en/).
 1. Install the module with NPM.